 Limited partnership disputes (£100M dispute as to scope of a limited partner's right to obtain books and records under the Limited Partnership Act 1903).

 Policy construction, avoidance/repudiation due to non-disclosure, misrepresentation, duty of utmost good faith, breach of warranties, discharge through frustration, and financial guarantees. $15M dispute as to the scope of the Convention on Civil Liability for Bunker Oil Pollution Damage (2001) and whether sanctions led to the frustration of P&I cover for pollution.
 Particular experience of disputes over credit risk insurance ($1bn exposure), reinsurance brokerage, issues of holding out between London placing brokers and Chilean producing brokers, brokers' negligence, fire claims (for and against insurers), subrogation claims (third party settlements which are not bona fide in the interests of the insurer) and contribution proceedings against co-insurers.
-The extent of fiduciary duties owed by claims handlers to insurers (including the duty to validate, equitable accounts and the duty to provide records concerning claims).Litigation concerning insurance fraud (by brokers, underwriters and insurers) and the use of the Financial Services Ombudsman.
+The extent of fiduciary duties owed by claims handlers to insurers (including the duty to validate, equitable accounts and the duty to provide records concerning claims).Litigation concerning insurance fraud (by brokers, underwriters and insurers) and judicial review of the Financial Services Ombudsman.